Top tax-writing Republican says TPP trade deal not dead in Congress

-WASHINGTON U.S. Rep. Kevin Brady on Tuesday said Republicans should defend free trade and the party should defend the Trans Pacific Partnership (TPP) in the new Congress.
+WASHINGTON (Reuters) - U.S. Rep. Kevin Brady on Tuesday said Republicans should defend free trade and the party should defend the Trans Pacific Partnership (TPP) in the new Congress.

 "Republicans are going to continue to support the freedom to trade," the Chairman of the House Ways and Means Committee said.